MoxieColor/moxiecolor/pages/portfolio/series/redaction-in-a-minor.md

 ---
 layout: default
-title: "Moxie Color | Redaction In A Minor"
+title: "Redaction In A Minor"
 permalink:
 description: ""
 image: